diverse-project/pdedependencies2dot/README.md

 ## Description

-Generates a dot graph from a set of OSGI/Eclipse modules, by reading all the `MANIFEST.MF` files (and eventually also the `feature.xml` files)
+Generates a dot graph by reading all the OSGI `MANIFEST.MF` files and the Eclipse `feature.xml` files of a set of folders.

 ![Example](https://raw.githubusercontent.com/diverse-project/pdedependencies2dot/master/example.png)